Identify Strategic Priorities: How to Design to Win

 The Bottom Line

 Getting these strategic drivers right is harder than it may seem.
-We found that only 30% of companies have enough strategic clarity to effectively identify strategic priorities.
-Once you have aligned the top team on the strategic drivers, you can then begin to actively involve your teams to identify priorities required to make it happen in a way that makes sense for your unique situation.
+Our research shows that only 30% of companies have sufficient strategic clarity to effectively identify strategic priorities.
+Once the executive team is aligned on strategic drivers, leaders can engage broader teams to identify and act on priorities in a way that fits the organization’s unique situation.

 To see if you have the strategic clarity required to better set priorities, download 7 Proven Ways to Stress Test Your Strategic Priorities Now